Rafael-Euzebio/dotfiles/README.md

 ⚠️ **this repository contains my own dotfiles for my personal use.
-Following the instructions below or running any scripts in this repository may overwrite your own dotfiles.
+Following the instructions below or running any scripts from this repository may overwrite your own dotfiles.
 I am not responsible for any data loss you cause by running any script or instruction contained in this repository.
 MAKE SURE YOU KNOW WHAT YOU'RE DOING** ⚠️

 ### Instructions